Anton Shipulin: Individual victories

-Politic career
+Political career

 In January 2019, Shipulin announced that he would be a candidate for the United Russia nomination in the 2019 State Duma by-election in Serov constituency.
-In the primary on 26 May, Shipulin defeated 5 other candidates, scored 78.13% and won nomination from United Russia.
+In the primary on 26 May, Shipulin defeated 5 other candidates, scoring 78.13% and won nomination for the United Russia.
 In the by-election on 8 September, Shipulin won, gaining 41.59%.

+Sanctions

+Shipulin was sanctioned by the United Kingdom government in 2022 in relation to the Russo–Ukrainian War.